Better Late Than Never – How a Post-Nuptial Agreement Can Help Your Marriage

 On the other hand, Alabama law sees any agreement between a husband and wife as one in which the parties have a fiduciary relationship.
 All agreements must be made with full disclosure of all relevant information.
 If it is discovered later that one party did not fully disclose their financial situation, the court can decide to invalidate the agreement.

 As in the case of a prenup, a spouse who is presented with a proposed postnup should make sure that they understand the agreement.
-It is always a good idea to consult with an Alabama attorney who is experienced in family law matters before you sign a postnup, rather than relying on the advice of your spouse and his or her lawyer.
+It is always a good idea to consult with an Auburn Opelika Family law and divorce attorney who is experienced in family law matters, before you sign a postnup, rather than relying on the advice of your spouse and his or her lawyer.